|

 Lukewarm about SSD Market" - we learned that Kingston didn't want to

-be in the SSD market - as they said the SSD market was too small.
+be in the SSD market at all - as they said the SSD market was too small.

 Despite